The theft of the Skykomish Hotel has been completed, at least for now.

 Open, flagrant corruption and citizens’ willingness to look the other way signals that Sky is not a safe place to invest, but rather a dangerous financial sinkhole to be avoided.

-12. After years of refusing to allow me to put a new roof on the Hotel, the Design Review Board approved 4Culture’s request to install a cheap, non-historic and extremely defective composition roof on the Hotel.
+12. After years of refusing to allow me to put a new roof on the Hotel, the Design Review Board approved 4Culture’s request to install a cheap, non-historic and extremely defective composition roof on the Hotel once they took possession.

 Heat rising from the Hotel’s interior causes roof snow to melt above the heated portions.
 Water from the melting snow runs down until it hits the exposed edges above soffits and balconies where it turns to ice in late afternoon.